pytchlang/pytch-tutorials/chase/tutorial.md

 won't have any chance to catch it.
 Instead I want it to move smoothly to the point over a few seconds.

 Scratch has a handy block called "glide to" which does this.
-Pytch doesn't have that built in, but we can make it!

-I'll add the code that uses it, and then we will go and create the actual ``glide_to`` method.
-Once we've created ``glide_to`` this code will make the Star move to the selected x and y point taking 2 seconds to get there:
+Pytch has the same thing, in a method called ``glide_to_xy()``.
+We'll use this, asking Pytch to make the Star take 2 seconds to glide to its destination.

 {{< commit call-glide-to >}}